stamp-association/stamp/packages/stampjs/README.md

 // Check if the user has already stamped the asset const stamped = await stamps.hasStamped(TX);
+// or check if several Assets have been stamped const results = await stamps.hasStamped([tx1, tx2, tx3])

 // Get user's token balance
 const balance = await stamps.balance();